 I guess being under a rainy cloud for weeks will do that to a girl!
 I’m craving a bit of sunshine and fresh foods!
-If you’re looking for more fruit salad recipe ideas, try this creamy quick and easy fruit salad or this Cherry Berry Compote.
+If you’re looking for more fruit salad recipe ideas, try this summer berry chicken salad, this creamy quick and easy fruit salad or this Cherry Berry Compote.

 Fruit Salad Recipe with Sour Cream Dressing